AmberDante/lsmon-to-json/README.md

 # lsmon-to-json
 Convert output of Sentinel RMS lsmon to JSON
+#lsmon #zabbix #json

-It can help you to get all necessary statistics of Sentinel RMS lsmon to JSON with one Item(Servers, features with issued and used lics, active users).
+It can help you to get all necessary statistics of Sentinel RMS lsmon to JSON with one Item(features with issued and used lics, active users).
 Then zabbix can parse it with **JSONPath** to Dependent Items.
 It's mush more faster then use hundreds of External Items. (read the Warnning on [zabbix docs](ttps://www.zabbix.com/documentation/4.0/manual/config/items/itemtypes/external))

 ## How to use